Gwillyn/Python-Writing-Tips/README.md

 # Python-Writing-Tips
-A repository to document knowledge for Python.
+A repository to document some of my knowledge on Python.
 # Python
 Python is a high level, interpreted, OOP language.
 # Variables